AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 ## Introduction
 <p>AppFlowy is a productivity tool that streamlines note-taking and task management.

 This is an open-source project, which means that its code is available to everyone for development and customization!
-Whether you're an aspiring developer, a seasoned programmer, or someone genuinely interested in technology, this guide is here to help you navigate the exciting world of open source development with AppFlowy!</p>
+Whether you're an aspiring developer, a seasoned programmer, or someone genuinely interested in technology, this guide is here to help you navigate the exciting world of open source development with AppFlowy!

 ### Overview
 <p>We will explore the process of contributing to AppFlowy and provide practical tips on how to make your first contribution.